vipin-banka/hunk-catalog/README.md

 ## Flow Chart
 ![alt text](https://github.com/vipin-banka/hunk-catalog/blob/feature/initial-branch/docs/flow-chart.png)

-## What is your responsility in custom import?
+## What is your responsility?
 You need do following:
+* **Model source entities**
-1. Create your custom POCO classes representing your source entities.
+  - Create c# classes representing your source entities.
-2. Create custom Mapper classes by inheriting from standard implementation comes with this plugin.
-3. All abstract mapper classes comes with this plugin have basic implementation for most of the methods, you just need to override methods that suits your requirements.
-Basically you need to write simple map code that will read values from source entity and write in commerce entity, component or policy.
-4. Configure your mapper class in the policies or resolve using custom pipeline blocks.
+  - These will be simple POCO classes representing source information.
+* **Model Commerce Entities and Components**
+  - Create custom Sitecore commerce entity classes (optional, for a catalog import not neccessary)
+  - Create custom Sitecore commerce component classes, these will be simple POCO classes representing information that will be stored in commerce engine.
+* **Write Mappers**
+  - Create c# classes and write simple mapping code.
+  - Write code to read inforamtion from source and write in target.
+* **Configure Commerce Engine**
+  - This step involves configuration of mappers into your commerce engine environment files.
+  - Import process will trigger your custom mappers.

+That’s it.
-5. That’s it.
-Once your commerce solution is deployed and bootstraped you can try the import operation using Postman calls or you can trigger it from your other custom plugins.
+Once your commerce engine solution is deployed and bootstraped you can use the import operation.
+See sample Postman API calls and sample test console application for usage.

 ## How to use it?
-* Create a new plugin in your commerce solution. see [Plugin.Hunk.Catalog.Test](https://github.com/vipin-banka/hunk-catalog/tree/master/engine/Plugin.Hunk.Catalog.Test) for reference.
+* Create a new plugin in your commerce solution.
 * Add a dependency on Hunk.Catalog to the new plugin.
-  - From the package manager console: Install-Package Plugin.Hunk.Catalog
+  - From the package manager console: *Install-Package Plugin.Hunk.Catalog*
-  - Using the Nuget package manager add a dependency on Plugin.Hunk.Catalog.
+  - Using the Nuget package manager add a dependency on *Plugin.Hunk.Catalog*.

 ## Getting started
 Let's say you want to import a sellable item.
 Your sellable item support all OOTB fields for Sitecore Commerce sellable item and in addition your sellable item also has two more fields for "Accessories" and "Dimensions".